MicrosoftDocs/entra-docs/docs/global-secure-access/scripts/powershell-get-token.md

 The sample requires the [Microsoft Graph Beta PowerShell module](/powershell/microsoftgraph/installation) 2.10 or newer.

-## Important Considerations
+## Important considerations
 - Run the PowerShell script as an Administrator from an elevated PowerShell ISE.
-- Please don't run the script on a windows computer where the private network connector is already installed.
+- Don't run the script on a Windows computer where the private network connector is already installed.
-- Make sure there in no C:\temp folder on the machine.
-If you have some files stored in C:\temp folder, please move those before running the script.
+- Make sure there is no C:\temp folder on the machine.
+If you have some files stored in a C:\temp folder, move them before you run the script.
-- Once the script executes successfully, Access Token will available at C:\token.txt
+- After the script runs successfully, the Access Token is available at C:\token.txt.

 ## Sample script